Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 snippet: Startup

 The endpoint is initialized according to the settings defined by the `EndpointConfiguration` class.
-Once the endpoint starts, any changes made to the configuration information won't be applied.
-In order to apply configuration changes, you will need to restart the endpoint.
+Once the endpoint starts, any changes made to the configuration won't be applied until you restart the endpoint.

 When you run the endpoint for the first time, the endpoint will: